If you arrived to this page... good news!

 A healing crisis can appear out of the blue.

-Usually after a few days of noticeable improved well-being, the faster suddenly experience a set of severe symptoms and feels just awful.
+Usually after a few days of noticeable improved well-being, the faster suddenly experiences a set of severe symptoms and feels... just awful.

-This is not a setback, not something to be distressed or upset about, but a healing crisis, actually a positive sign!
+This is not a setback, not something to be distressed or upset about, it is a healing crisis... a positive sign!

-Although unpleasant, this experience should be encouraged; the body has just accelerated its purging process…
+Although unpleasant, this experience should be an encouragement... the body has just accelerated its purging process…

 Now – you got there!